Ethra8/english-grows/README.md

 Any user can **Read** the service created:

 #### Update Service
 Admin users can **Update** a service directly through the site, without need to access the admin panel, for a better UX.
-This can be done on the general services page, or on the service details page:
+This can be done on the general services page, or on the service details page, both with a success message to inform user of the action completed:

   https://github.com/user-attachments/assets/2686e846-d016-47b6-9ae3-d2a82c1d558a